 The Golden State is not only home to more than 1.3 million LGBTQ residents—it has played an essential role in supporting gay rights over the decades and is one of the most queer-friendly states in the nation.
 From dedicated museums and iconic bars to film festivals to Pride Month events, here are some of the many ways to embrace LGBTQ culture in California.

-June is the biggest month for LGBTQ tourism, as hundreds of thousands of people head not just to gay meccas L.A. and San Francisco, but to Sacramento and Long Beach for city pride celebrations.
+June is the biggest month for LGBTQ tourism, as hundreds of thousands of people head not just to gay meccas L.A. and San Francisco, but to Sacramento and Long Beach for city pride celebrations (Long Beach traditionally holds its celebrations in May).
 Inspired by the Stonewall Riots that sparked a major movement for gay liberation in June 1969, annual Pride parades, festivals, and other related events pop up in several cities around the world, including many in California.
 While most are celebrated in June, San Diego holds its Pride events in July, and Palm Springs has its own in November.

 As gay travel writer Miles Griffis asserts, "LGBTQ life doesn’t only exist in the Golden State’s major cities."
 In late July, Lazy Bear Week invites gay men to the Northern town of Guerneville in Sonoma County for wine tours, bonfires, hikes, and watersports.
 In March, Griffis suggests heading to Mammoth Gay Ski Week.
 "The five-day ski and snowboard event overtakes the small town of Mammoth Lakes and celebrates queerness in the rugged Sierra Nevada."